marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 ## 6. Signals in Templates: No More `async` Pipe

+Templates are where the simplicity of Signals truly shines.
+Instead of piping observables through async, you can access signal values directly.

 ```html
 <p>{{ count() }}</p>
 ```

+This removes template noise and makes the data flow immediately obvious.

 ---

 ## 7. RxJS vs Signals: When to Use What

+Signals are not a universal replacement.
+Understanding when to use each tool is key to building scalable applications.

 | Use Case | RxJS | Angular Signals |
 |--------|------|-----------------|